 It does not matter how old a child is; when they see their work proudly displayed, it brings them a sense of pride in their work.
 Educators, decorate your classroom with your students’ work.
 Let them know how proud you are of them.
-Display the message that everyone is worth having their work posted in the hallways and on the classroom walls.
+Display the message that everyone is worth having their work posted in the hallways and classroom walls.

 Often I would tell my students ahead of time that their work would be out in the hallway.
 They can make maximum effort every time.
 Something inside of them understood that I believed in them, and I expected their absolute best.
 More so, they knew that I understood that everyone’s best looks a little bit different, but it is equally valuable.

 That last point about equity and value brings me to this section.
 Creating a positive learning environment builds from your rapport with students.
 If there is one thing I have learned within my teaching career, students know when the teacher is full of falsity.
 Students know when you truly believe in them, or they know if you are saying something to get them to do work.

 Teachers need to believe in them and display that consistently, truly.
 Consistency in this matter will always win the day.
 If they fail a quiz, tell them you know they can do better, help them, and let them try again.
 Allow students the opportunity to grow from failure because you allowed them the space to do so because you believe in them.

 Students learn from their teachers.
 One of the biggest things you can do as a teacher to substantially impact a kid is saying you’re sorry.
 I know this seems trivial, but it is a huge deal.

 The late and great educator Rita Pierson gave one of the greatest examples of an educator apologizing and what it does for students.
 She stated that she had admitted to her students that she had taught a math lesson entirely wrong and proceeded to apologize to her students for her errors.
 To which her students replied with a gracious, “That’s okay, Miss Pierson, you were so excited we just let you go.”